georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 In previous examples all classes are marked with `final`.

-By default, classes should be final.
+By default, classes should be final (Kotlin got the point).

 When we intend to let classes open for inheritance, we should document it.
-Joshua Bloch explains this term very well in his excellent book [Effective Java, 3rd edition](https://www.amazon.co.uk/Effective-Java-Joshua-Bloch-ebook/dp/B078H61SCH/ref=sr_1_1?_encoding=UTF8&keywords=Effective+Java&qid=1649185785&s=digital-text&sr=1-1) in item 19.
+Joshua Bloch explains this term very well in his excellent book [Effective Java, 3rd edition](https://www.amazon.co.uk/Effective-Java-Joshua-Bloch-ebook/dp/B078H61SCH/ref=sr_1_1?_encoding=UTF8&keywords=Effective+Java&qid=1649185785&s=digital-text&sr=1-1), item 19.

 ```java
 /*